HewlettPackard/shs-docs/docs/portal/developer-portal/install/mellanox_based_system_install_upgrade_procedure.md

      """ >> ./shs-mlnx.rpmlist
      ```

+9. (Optional) Install kdreg2 as an additional memory cache monitor.
+   See [Install kdreg2](kdreg2_install.md#install-procedure) for more information.

-9. Create or update image.
+10. Create or update image.

     SHS does not support installing software as a single command on HPCM systems with `cm image create` with COS 3.0 and later.
     Installation of SHS with COS and the GPU sub-products must be performed as a series of steps.
 SHS requires that COS and GPU software provided by the COS and USS products must be installed prior to installing SHS.
     In this case, SHS must be installed via the 'If updating an image' workflow instead of the 'If creating an image' workflow.

     - If creating an image:

       - Create an image.rpmlist from generated rpmlists in step 7.

          ```screen
          cp /opt/clmgr/image/rpmlists/generated/generated-group-slingshot-host-software-repo-group.rpmlist image.rpmlist
          ```

       - Add the .rpmlist generated in step 8 to the image.rpmlist.

          ```screen
          cat ./shs-mlnx.rpmlist >> image.rpmlist
          ```

       - Create the image.

          ```screen
          IMAGE_NAME=${DIST}_hpcm_ss
          cm image create -i ${IMAGE_NAME} --repo-group slingshot-host-software-repo-group --rpmlist $(pwd)/image.rpmlist
          ```

     - If updating an image:

       - SLES/COS environment:

          ```screen
          IMAGE_NAME=${DIST}_hpcm_ss
          cm image zypper -i ${IMAGE_NAME} --repo-group slingshot-host-software-repo-group install $(cat $(pwd)/shs-mlnx.rpmlist)
          ```

       - RHEL environment:

          ```screen
          cm image dnf -y install $(cat $(pwd)/shs-mlnx.rpmlist) --enablerepo=slingshot-host-software-repo-group
          ```

-10. If using a `tmpfs` image, there are no additional steps.
+11. If using a `tmpfs` image, there are no additional steps.
 If not using a `tmpfs` image, contact HPCM support for instructions on how to recompress/rebuild the image to ensure the linking change persists into the booted image.

-11. Boot the new image when it is ready.
+12. Boot the new image when it is ready.

 ## Post-install